What are the ingredients of the Music?

 We are all glad and happy to release and present the new series of articles written by our committed composition instructor for WKMT Blog.

-Gisela Paterno, who we already talked about in previous posts and articles written by her, is now in charge […]
+Gisela Paterno, who we already talked about in previous posts and articles written […]

 Approach to Jazz piano lessons